-(f) Major canal structures Twice the width of the foundation of the biggest component of the structures below foundation level. (g) Canal and water conductor system Equal to the full supply depth of canal or one meter below the design bed level in rock whichever is less.
+(f) Major Sufficient number of drill holes Twice the width of the foundation of canal with a minimum of three (one on the biggest component of the structures structures each bank and one in the bed) below foundation level. (g) Canal Drill holes or pits 500m or less Equal to the full supply depth of canal and water apart two depict the complete or one meter below the design bed level conductor profiles details. in rock whichever is less. system

-- A minimum pattern of drilling holes and excavation of pits and drifts has been suggested above.
+- 1. A minimum pattern of drilling holes and excavation of pits and drifts has been suggested above.
 It is however suggested that the subsurface exploration programme of the Project is chalked out in consultation with the Geologist in order to bring out clearly the foundation and abutment characteristics especially the weak zones requiring special treatment and the type and depth of cut-off in case of earth and rock-fill dams, etc. - 2.
 The core recoveries obtained from the bore-holes should be preferably not less than 90% in hard rock, and not less than 70% in soft rock.
 The cores should be properly labeled and preserved as per standard practice.
 Colour photographs of the core obtained may be taken for purpose of record. - 3.
 Disturbed and/or undisturbed soil samples, foundation rock samples, etc. shall be collected and tested at an interval of 1.5 m depth or change of strata for laboratory tests.
 In situ permeability tests shall be carried out in the selected drill holes in different strata at different elevations including the overburden material.
 Other in situ tests, shear tests etc. shall be carried out in the holes or other suitable locations depending upon the nature of the strata and design requirements. - 4.
 The bearing capacity test and in situ testing of the foundation rock shall be carried out for item (b) to (f) at average foundation level. - 5.
 The plans and cross-sections shall be prepared on the scale as indicated in Annexure-I unless otherwise stated and shall be attached with the appendix. - 6.
 The logs of the holes/pits/drifts shall be prepared as per IS No. 4453-1967 and 4464-1967 (Codes of practice).